sheng-fu/SPINN_type/README.md

 # Stack-augmented Parser-Interpreter Neural Network

-This repository contains the source code based on the paper [A Fast Unified Model for Sentence Parsing and Understanding][1] and [original codebase][9].
+This repository was used for the paper [A Fast Unified Model for Sentence Parsing and Understanding][1] and [original codebase][9], and is under active development for further projects.
 For a more informal introduction to the ideas behind the model, see this [Stanford NLP blog post][8].

-The included implementations are:

-- A **Python/Pytorch** implementation of SPINN using a naïve stack representation (named `fat-stack`)

-## Python code

-The Python code lives, quite intuitively, in the `python` folder.
-We used this code to train and test the SPINN models before publication.

 ### Installation

 Requirements:

-- Python 2.7
+- Python 3.6
-- Pytorch
+- PyTorch 0.3
+- Additional dependencies listed in python/requirements.txt

+Install PyTorch based on instructions online: http://pytorch.org

-Install most required Python dependencies using the command below.
+Install the other Python dependencies using the command below.

-    pip install -r python/requirements.txt
+    python3 -m pip install -r python/requirements.txt

-Install Pytorch based on instructions online: http://pytorch.org

 ### Running the code